johanromeo/Plan-a-Meal/README.md

 ![5.png](usage-example%2F5.png)

 We type in the provision's **name** and **image URL**. <br>
-DallE 2 is used to generate some default images of commonly used provisions.
+I have used DallE 2 to generate some default images of commonly used provisions. <br>
 When we want to add more, simply download images of particular provisions and place them in "images/provisions" before adding them.
 ![6.png](usage-example%2F6.png)

 "Mjölk" and its corresponding image have been added.
 By default, each provision's unit is set to 0 as shown.
 We can decrement and increment the units by pressing "-" or "+".
 When unit reaches "0", the "Add to Grocery List" checkbox appears.
 If we click that, "Mjölk" will be added to the grocery shopping list.
 And of course, we can either edit the provision or remove it from our inventory.
 ![7.png](usage-example%2F7.png)